 How Long Does It Take To Get A Divorce In Ontario?

-Filing for divorce is no child’s play – the process involves a lot of paperwork, waiting periods, and court appearances.
+Filing for divorce in Ontario is no child’s play – the process involves a lot of paperwork, waiting periods, and court appearances.
 A common question asked by many people contemplating this move is “How long does it take?”
 The answer is not an easy one to give, as various aspects come into play, including where the divorce is taking place.
 This guide provides an overview of the process and its timeline, especially for residents in Ontario.

 Divorce Processing Time-frame in Ontario